Stephanie Claussen Studio Policy

 2. Cancellation: Both e-mail and phone messages are acceptable methods of contacting me.

-- If you have to cancel a lesson less than 48 hours in advance due to illness, bad weather, or a family emergency, please notify me as soon as possible and I will offer you one makeup lesson within the next two weeks.
+- With less than 48 hours’ notice: for bad weather, illness or a family emergency, I will offer you a makeup lesson within the next two weeks.
 If there are no time slots available within that time, you forfeit the payment for that lesson.
+For any other reason, I may (but probably won’t) choose to offer you a makeup lesson within the next two weeks.

-- If you cancel for any other reason more than 48 hours in advance, I will offer you a makeup lesson or credit for one lesson.
+- With more than 48 hours’ notice: for any reason other than a lack of practice, I will offer you a makeup lesson or credit for one lesson.

 - Practice a minimum of 30 minutes per day, six days a week.
 Lack of practice during the week is not an acceptable reason to cancel a lesson.
 If there is a week where you are not able to practice the required amount, we will spend your lesson time on music theory, memorization techniques, sight reading and practicing tips.